An Experienced Truck Accident Lawyer Can Help You Recover

 Like other types of motor vehicle collisions, truck accidents can be caused by a variety of factors.
 Trucking companies are required to routinely check their vehicles to ensure they are in proper and safe working order before sending them out on the road, but mechanical problems are still the cause of many accidents.
 Other common causes may include:

-- Driver Negligence: Texting while driving and other distractions can lead to an accident.
-Drivers may also be negligent if they fail to adjust their speed, use their wipers, or turn on truck lights according to changes in the weather, road, or traffic conditions.
+- Driver Negligence: Using electronic devices such as a phone or radio while driving and other distractions can lead to an accident.
+Truck drivers may also be negligent if they fail to adjust their speed, do not use appropriate braking, misjudge the height of their vehicle in relation to overpasses and other obstacles, or do not turn on truck lights according to changes in the weather, road, or traffic conditions.

-- Trucker Fatigue: Despite the regulations that place limits on the number of consecutive hours a trucker can drive before taking mandatory rest breaks, drivers may ignore these regulations.
-Additionally, the odd hours truckers keep can also contribute to driver fatigue.
+- Trucker Fatigue: Despite the regulations that place limits on the number of consecutive hours a trucker can drive before taking mandatory rest breaks, drivers may ignore these regulations to meet deadlines and schedules, resulting in fatigue and impaired driving.
+Additionally, the varied hours truckers keep can also contribute to driver fatigue.

-- Defective Parts or Equipment: As with any other vehicle, manufacturers have an obligation to create safe parts.
-Unfortunately, defective parts can make their way into large commercial trucks.
-When this happens, accidents can happen.
+- Defective Parts or Equipment: Manufacturers have an obligation to create safe parts.
+Unfortunately, defective equipment or parts can make their way into large commercial trucks and trailers and lead to serious consequences when they fail.

-- Speeding: Regardless of the whether, road, or traffic conditions, speeding can result in serious accidents.
-As previously mentioned, it takes longer for trucks to slow down and come to a stop.
-The faster they are driver, the harder they have to hit the brakes, which can lead to an accident.
+- Speeding: Regardless of the weather, road, or traffic conditions, speeding can result in serious accidents.
+It takes longer for trucks to slow down and come to a stop, and speeding gives a driver less time to react.
+In addition, excessive speeds can lead to unstable loads and unpredictable trailer movement.

 Liability in Truck Accidents

-There are several different potentially liable parties in a truck accident.
+There are several different parties who may potentially be held liable in a truck accident.
 Sometimes only one party is truly at fault.
-Other times, more than one party could be at fault.
-In a truck accident, the potential at-fault parties may include:
+Other times, more than one party could have contributed to the factors leading to the accident.
+Possible at-fault parties may include:

 Because so many different parties are involved, it is critical to work with an experienced attorney.
-Each of these parties has their own insurance provider and attorney, further complicating matters.
+Each of these parties will have their own insurance provider and attorney, further complicating matters.
 Without an attorney, you could face minimized settlements or a total denial of liability, resulting in loss of compensation.

 Trusted Counsel from a Truck Accident Lawyer